Filesrocket/filesrocket-local/README.md

 # filesrocket-local
-[Filesrocket](https://github.com/IvanZM123/filesrocket) service to manage your files and directories on your own server.
+[Filesrocket](https://github.com/Filesrocket/filesrocket-local) service to manage your files on your own server.

 ## Install